Muhammad-Saad-Akhtar/GestureSnakeGame/Readme.txt

 Overview:
-This Snake game uses **computer vision** to track hand movements instead of traditional keyboard controls.
-The game detects your **index finger position** using OpenCV and MediaPipe and moves the snake accordingly.
+This Snake game uses Computer Vision to track hand movements instead of traditional keyboard controls.
+The game detects your index finger position using OpenCV and MediaPipe and moves the snake accordingly.

 Features:
 - Real-time hand tracking for intuitive control.